Tada0/RonnieBot/README.md

 Make sure to also install [FFMPEG](https://ffmpeg.org/download.html)

-After installation finishes you can use `python3 client.py` to start the bot.
+After installation finishes you can use `cd src; python3 client.py` to start the bot.

 ## ⚙ Configuration